The 2026/27 Season:

-The Elbphilharmonie and Laeiszhalle offer once again a colourful programme, unique shared experiences with your loved ones and, of course, a season featuring the best musicians of our time!
+The Elbphilharmonie and Laeiszhalle present once again a vibrant programme, unique shared experiences and, of course, a season featuring the finest musicians of our time!

 Orchestras in Residence